-- No-Sell: She has a special ability that allows her to take a maximum of 2 damage, no matter how hard she's hit, and her Hyper, called "Solid Witch", keeps her from taking damage at all.Miusaki: "No flimsy attacks can hurt me!"
+- No-Sell: She has a special ability that allows her to take a maximum of 2 damage no matter how hard she's hit, and her Hyper, "Solid Witch", prevents her from taking damage at all.Miusaki: "No flimsy attacks can hurt me!"

 - Some Call Me "Tim": Everyone calls her Miu.

 - You Gotta Have Blue Hair: Or green hair in Miu's case.

 One of two witches who reside in the witches' forest, she's the more shy and reserved of the two.
 She is nicknamed the "Hair Witch" due to her Prehensile Hair and all the funky things she can do with it.

 - Counter-Attack: Upon a successful evasion, she will automatically counter her opponent with her hair attack which does 1 damage.

 - Hand-Hiding Sleeves: Her dress has oversized sleeves that conceal her hands.

 - Prehensile Hair: She uses her hair to attack.
 In addition, her Hyper allows her to use her hair to keep players from moving.Ceoreparque: "No one can get out of Repa's hair."

 - Sleepy Head: Repa always sounds like she's yawning, and her Prehensile Hair can be seen as a permanent case of bedhead.
 In fact she speaks so slowly that she rarely finishes her sentences before the player moves onto their next action.

 - Some Call Me "Tim": Shortened to just Repa.